rsrahulak0/text-to-speak/README.md

 # text-to-speak
-a simple text to speak converter
+a simple text to speak converter just run and enjoy the app